TomKellyGenetics/vioplotx/README.md

 https://rawgit.com/TomKellyGenetics/vioplotx/master/vignettes/violin_split.html

-Vioplotx works in much the same manner as Vioplot
+vioplotx works in much the same manner as vioplot:

 * `vioplotx::vioplotx()` generates a violin plot takes the same arguments as `vioplotx::vioplotx()` to plot a violin for each group of variables.